pingcap/docs/sql-statements/sql-statement-drop-binding.md

 You can remove a binding according to a SQL statement or SQL Digest.

-You can use string literals or user variables of string type to specify SQL Digests.
-You can specify multiple string values, and each string value can also contain multiple digests.
-In this case, they should be separated by comma.
+When you remove a binding according to SQL Digest, you need to specify the corresponding SQL Digest using either string literals or user variables of the string type.
+You can specify multiple string values, and include multiple digests in each string.
+Note that the strings or digests need to be separated by commas.

 The following example shows how to remove a binding according to a SQL statement.